 2. Compulsory complementary pension (RCO)

-For the contributory entitlements, the contributions are based on the business earnings at the rate of 4%.
+For the contributory entitlements, the contributions are based on the business earnings at the rate of 4% with a minimum base fixed at 1,820 hourly SMIC.
+If the contributions are calculated on the minimum base, the number of points acquired is 100 per year.
 The number of RCO points is proportional to the amount of the contribution paid.
 The award of free points is subject to the condition of length of insurance and can only concern periods of activity prior to 2003.

 1. The survivor's retirement pension

-An individual can apply for a survivor's retirement pension, subject to means and age conditions (minimum age 55), if his/her spouse or ex-spouse has died and was either drawing or would have been eligible for an agricultural pension.
+The spouse or ex-spouse of an agricultural operator can apply for a survivor's retirement pension, subject to means and age conditions (minimum age 55), if the deceased was either drawing or would have been eligible for an agricultural pension.

 The survivor's retirement pension represents 54% of the deceased insured's pension.